DevyankShaw/TaskZen/README.md

 Day 4 | 2/7/25 | 3 Hr
    - Trying to implement offline mode using [Isar](https://pub.dev/packages/isar) as local storage.
 Facing a few challenges in binding it with the existing structure.

+Day 5 | 3/7/25 | 6 Hr
+   - Added unit test for two blocs and widget test for one widget
+   - Initially, I found myself stuck on setting up mock responses for use cases/repositories being invoked inside bloc event handlers.
+Later, resolved by changing the package to Mocktail from Mockito
+   - Finally done some cleaning up and organising activities